 Having the performance of your new facility validated will ensure that your sport surface delivers the performance that was promised to you during the sale.
-Commission testing is appropriate for basketball, volleyball, aerobics, multi-purpose and multi-sport facilities.
+Commission testing for athletic courts and artificial turfs is appropriate for basketball, volleyball, aerobics, multi-purpose and multi-sport facilities.
 Remember, suitability testing is only an indication of the performance that your floor will deliver.
-Actual performance can be effected by a wide variety of factors.
+Actual performance can be affected by a wide variety of factors.

 Any project that has included performance levels within their project specification should, at a minimum, allow for the option of commission testing.
 Allowing for the option gives facilities flexibility while still helping to ensure that installers follow the necessary steps to provide the promised performance.

 When proper attention is not given to the installation details, the actual performance will fail to meet preliminary levels.
 With the structure of current project specifications, the only ones who suffer any consequences are the athletes and users of the surfaces and the reputation of the facility or institution.
 Combining commission testing results with compensation clauses within your project specification will allow you to transfer some of the consequences for poor performance back to the installer, and to help ensure proper attention to the details.

 Compensation clauses and performance deviations can be developed to achieve a variety of goals.
 ASET would be glad to discuss your goals for commission testing for athletic courts and artificial turfs and help you establish appropriate performance deviation and compensation levels.
 Simply contact us for more information and with any questions you may have.